by Allison Osmond MD FRCPC and Archan Kakadekar MD

-Melanocytes are specialized cells that are normally found at the very bottom of the epidermis.
+Melanocytes are specialized cells that are normally found in a layer of the skin called the epidermis.
 They are responsible for producing a dark pigment called melanin that helps protect our skin from the sun’s ultraviolet light.
 The amount of melanin in a person’s skin determines their skin colour – people with light skin produce little melanin and people with darker skin produce more melanin.

 Most compound nevi are slightly raised and round to oval in shape.
 The border between the nevus and the surrounding normal skin is usually well defined and easy to see.
 Without a microscope, these growths can look pink, brown, black, or blue with most only showing a single colour.